Joey Gallo Player Props: Twins vs. Mariners

 Joey Gallo At The Plate

-- Gallo has eight doubles, a triple, 16 home runs and 34 walks while hitting .182.
+- Gallo has eight doubles, a triple, 17 home runs and 34 walks while batting .184.

-- In 41.7% of his 72 games this season, Gallo has picked up at least one hit.
-He's also had six multi-hit games.
+- Gallo has reached base via a hit in 31 games this year (of 73 played), and had multiple hits in six of those games.

-- In 20.8% of his games this year, he has hit a home run, and 6.7% of his trips to the plate.
+- In 21.9% of his games this year, he has hit a long ball, and 7% of his trips to the plate.

-- Gallo has had an RBI in 17 games this year (23.6%), including seven multi-RBI outings (9.7%).
-He has also driven in three or more of his team's runs in four contests.
+- Gallo has had at least one RBI in 24.7% of his games this year (18 of 73), with more than one RBI seven times (9.6%).
+He has also been responsible for three or more of his team's runs in four contests.

+- In 35.6% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (4.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.